-1. In the opinion of the Directors:

-- a) the financial statements and notes of the consolidated entity are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the consolidated entity's financial position as at 30 June 2022 and of its performance for the year ended on that date; and - ii. complying with Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 2; and - c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 1.
-This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial period ended 30 June 2022. - 2.
-As at the date of this declaration, there are reasonable grounds to believe that the members of the Closed Group identified in note 32 will be able to meet any obligation or liabilities to which they are or may become subject to, by virtue of the Deed of Cross Guarantee.
+- 1. In the opinion of the Directors: - a) the financial statements and notes of the consolidated entity are in accordance with the Corporations Act 2001, including: - giving a true and fair view of the consolidated entity's financial position as at 30 June 2023 and of its performance for the year ended on i. that date; and - ii. complying with Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 2; and - c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 1.
+This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial period ended 30 June 2023. - to meet any obligation or liabilities to which they are or may become subject to, by virtue of the Deed of Cross Guarantee.